Importance of the water and its structure

 |There are two single covalent bonds between two hydrogen atoms and one oxygen atom|

-The hydrogen bond is a weak electrostatic attraction force that arises between the molecules of the polar compounds as the water molecules, Hydrogen bond is responsible for the abnormal properties of the water, And it is weaker than the covalent bond.
+The hydrogen bond is a weak electrostatic attraction force that arises between the molecules of the polar compounds as the water molecules, the Hydrogen bond is responsible for the abnormal properties of the water, And it is weaker than the covalent bond.

 |Polar water molecules are linked together by hydrogen bonds|